MocikhoAra/MocikhoAra/README.md

 - 👋 Hi, I’m @MocikhoAra
-- 👀 I’m not interested
+- 🍊 I’m not interested
 - 🌱 I’m currently learning ...
-- 📫 How to reach me ...
+- 📫 How to reach me: follow my account instagram, @mocikhoara
-- 😄 Pronouns: ❌
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: the name "MocikhoAra" is a combined name of two people.

 <!---